dwr2118/dataviz-final/viz/src/index.md

 // send the user's profile to be processed by the backend Flask server
-// where the classifier model lives let submitUserProfile = Inputs.button("Get Prediction", {value: null,
+// where the classifier model lives let submitUserProfile = Inputs.button("Submit Entry", {value: null,
    reduce: async () => { // Make the reduce function async
      updateUserProfile();